Change a young person's future... and your own !

 human experience

-Our intergenerational mentoring program connects an experienced volunteer (mentor) with a young jobseeker (mentee).
+Our intergenerational mentoring program connects a volunteer person over 50 (mentor) with a young job seeker (mentee).

 A senior and a young man in navy blazers are standing on the street and smiling as they look at the photographer.